 US, China to each allow four weekly flights for airlines; Delta to fly next week

-Delta Air Lines said on Monday it would resume passenger flights to Shanghai from Seattle, via Seoul, next week following Chinese government approval for U.S. carriers to fly there, with once weekly flights from Seattle and Detroit beginning in July.

-REUTERS: The United States and China will each allow four weekly flights between the two countries, the U.S. Transportation Department said on Monday, easing a standoff on travel restrictions in the midst of the novel coronavirus pandemic.
+WASHINGTON: The United States and China will each allow four weekly flights between the two countries, the US Transportation Department said on Monday (Jun 15), easing a standoff on travel restrictions in the midst of the novel coronavirus pandemic.

 Following the Chinese government approval, Delta Air Lines said it would resume passenger flights to Shanghai from Seattle next week via Seoul, and once weekly flights from Seattle and Detroit beginning in July.